resolang/reso/ARCHITECTURE.md

 A **Reso Circuit** contains:

  - (Optional) for printing:
   - The original input image.
-This is to preserve 'comments' when exporting, because they are not preserved when mapping to ResoBoard.
+This is to preserve 'comments' when exporting, because they are not preserved when mapping to ReselBoard.
  -